-In addition to the above mentioned development projects, the Company will be looking to realize the next large scale mixed development project on a 200-acre land at Jarak, Seberang Perai Utara, which is strategically located between the Penang Port, the Penang Bridge, the upcoming undersea tunnel and the proposed Kulim Airport.
+In addition, the Company is looking forward to realize the next large scale mixed development project on a 200-acre land located at Jarak, Seberang Perai Utara, which is strategically located between the Penang Port, the Penang Bridge, the upcoming undersea tunnel and the proposed Kulim Airport.
+Also in the pipeline are high-rise development projects at the Paya Terubong and Zoo Road.